 And it’s been that way for centuries, particularly in Europe where libations like Campari, Dubonnet, Lillet, Cinzano and Pernod play an integral role in the daily ritual of hospitality that accompanies long, conversational meals.
 In fact, in Italy, the word "apertivo" refers to both the social tradition of pre-dinner cocktails and the drinks themselves.

 And an apertif is the perfect way to begin.
 Derived from the Latin word aperio, which means "to open," apertifs are designed to engage the senses, open the palate and prepare the digestive system for operation.
-And because they're generally low in alcohol – typically between 10 and 24 percent ABV – they won't get you schnockered before you have a chance to enjoy your dinner.
+And because they’re generally low in alcohol – typically between 10 and 24 percent ABV – they're less likely to get you schnockered before you have a chance to enjoy your dinner.

 The perfect pre-dinner drink